Quincy Cab Driver Saves Elderly Woman From ‘Grandparent Scam’

 Police said Yellow Cab driver Richard Spencer picked up an 87-year-old woman who wanted to go to Walmart.
 She said she needed to buy gift cards for her grandson who was in trouble.

+“I said excuse me ma’am, but that is not your grandson,” Spencer said.
+“It’s someone posing.
+And the police officers confirmed that to her that she was being scammed.”

 Since another cab driver told him that this woman had bought two gift cards for $2,000 each earlier in the day, Spencer believed the woman was being scammed.

-Instead of Walmart, he brought her to the Quincy Police Station.
+“I don’t think so lady,” Spencer said told the woman.
+“I think you’re getting scammed.
+I heard this before, you know.”

 Police discovered a man identifying himself as the woman’s grandson told her that he had been in a car accident and needed gift cards so he wouldn’t go to jail.
 The caller told the woman how to call a cab, go to the store, purchase gift cards and call back with the gift card pin numbers.

-The woman did lose $4,000, but was prevented by losing more money by Spencer.
+“I said, no, no we’re not going to Walmart.
+I’m calling the Quincy Police,” Spencer said.
+“I said I believe your being scammed and we’re going to try to save you some money.”

 In a Facebook post, Quincy police reminded people to be on the lookout suspicious purchases by the elderly.

 “Cashiers, etc: If you work in an environment that sells gift cards, take a moment to ask yourself: Does this make sense?
 Why would an 87-year-old individual need $4,000 in gift cards to this particular store/app?
 Ask questions.
 Sure, there may be a legitimate reason, but if you take the time and ask the questions, you just might prevent someone from falling victim.”